Meditation doesn’t require equipment—but the right tools can accelerate transformation.

 Meditation is challenging for two reasons: external distractions and internal chatter.
 While Profound Meditation 3.0 and Kasina help reduce internal chatter, a noise-canceling headset helps reduce external distractions.

-Wearing this Bose noise-canceling headset is like lowering the volume on the world around you.
+Wearing a Bose noise-canceling headset is like lowering the volume on the world around you.
 If you listen to any binaural beats, isochronic tones, or meditation music, this headset will definitely enhance your experience.
 I also use this headset whenever I really need to focus on a project.
 They’re great for air travel as they block out most of the plane engine’s rumble.

 While you can find less expensive noise-canceling headsets on the market, in my experience, none of them are as effective as this one.
 It simply works.
 I keep one near my desk most of the time.